Explain why Ramses II was considered the greatest pharaoh.

 In detail, for those interested!

-His long and prosperous reign
+His exceptionally long and stable reign

 Did you know?